-From photography perspective, Geroldsee loses the magic a bit during the day.
+From a photography perspective, Geroldsee loses the magic a bit during the day.
 Still very worth for hiking, though!
 If you do an afternoon tour (you can do a 3-lake tour leading you around nearby Barmsee and Grubsee, ca 1-2 hours), you might want to get to the spot described above and stay for the sunset.
-If you’re lucky, you’ll get nicely lit red-ish clouds all over the place (sun will be setting behind you).
+If you’re lucky, you’ll get nicely lit red-ish clouds all over the place (the sun will be setting behind you).

 Setting your camera

 That will depend on the weather conditions and the time of the day.
 If you’re all about using filters, a gradient filter might be useful for sunrise, since your shooting almost against the sun.
-For the photos of the valley here, I used dynamic range of my camera.
+For the photos of the valley here, I used the dynamic range of my camera.